Full question:

 Answer:

-(2) If a tenant removes a lock or replaces or adds a lock not supplied by the landlord to the premises and fails to provide a key as required by 70-24-312(5), the landlord may either obtain injunctive relief or terminate the rental agreement.”
+- If a tenant changes a lock without the landlord's permission and fails to provide a key, the landlord can either seek injunctive relief or terminate the rental agreement.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.